BryantJMoy/BryantJMoy.github.io/index.md

 <img align="left" src="assets/prof_pic.jpg" hspace="20"  width="240" height="300" >

-I am currently a second-year Ph.D. student in Political Science at Washington University in St. Louis.  <br />
+I am currently a second-year Ph.D. student in Political Science at Washington University in St. Louis.
+My fields of study are American political behavior and quantitative political methodology with a focus on causal inference and experiments.
+Throughout my career, I intend to explore how individuals make political decisions in the world of misinformation, lack of information, and competing heuristics. <br />

+Before enrolling at Washington University in St. Louis, I graduated with a bachelor's and master's degree in Political Science from Arkansas State University.
+My master's thesis explored the negative relationship between economic freedom and participatory democracy. <br />

+[comment]: <> (I am currently a second-year Ph.D. student in Political Science at Washington University in St. Louis.)

-My primary research interest is American Political Behavior and Quantitative Political Methodology.  <br />
+[comment]: <> (My primary research interest is American Political Behavior and Quantitative Political Methodology.)

 <br />
 <br />